7:00AM to 5:00PM

 I believe that it’s my duty as a business owner to prevent consumers from having a similar experience to the poor customer referred to above.
 It is the responsibility of reputable business owners to call out dodgy tradies who should not be in business.

-The following picture is a hot water system that we installed inside a customer’s home the day before I wrote this article.
+The following picture is a hot water system we installed inside a customer’s home the day before I wrote this article.

 The customer left a 5 star Google review stating the following:

-Please contact us to discuss your needs on 1300 390 361.
+Don’t hesitate to contact us to discuss your needs on 1300 390 361.

 Owner of Gold Coast Plumbing Company